-- I can't create email account
+I can't create an email account

 You should be able to create your email account without any issues.
-If you receive an error when you are trying to create the account, then it is most likely caused by incorrect permissions on the mail folder.
+An error is most likely caused by incorrect permissions on the mail folder.

-- I can't create mail accounts — No such file or directory
+I can't create mail accounts — No such file or directory

-File open for /home/user/etc/domain.com/passwd failed with error No such file or directory
+File open for /home/user/etc/domain.com/passwd failed with error No such file or directory.

 If you get this error, you will need to create the “etc.” directory and assign the relevant permissions as follows (replacing “user” with your cPanel user id):

 root@server [~]# cd /home/user root@server [/home/user]# mkdir etc root@server [/home/user]# chmod 750 etc root@server [/home/user]# chown user .mail etc

-- Is there a limit to the number of email accounts I can create?
+Is there a limit to the number of email accounts I can create?